7 Reasons to Buy the Galaxy Tab S6 & 6 Reasons Not To

-Samsung’s confirmed a new high-end, flagship Galaxy Tab S6 tablet.
-There are some great reasons to consider buying it and there are some reasons why you might want to wait a few weeks or buy something else.
+There are some great reasons to consider buying Samsung’s flagship Galaxy Tab S6 tablet and there are also some reasons why you might want to wait a few weeks or buy something else.

-If you’re in the hunt for a new tablet in August, you’ve got a lot of options.
-Samsung’s Galaxy Tab S4 is still a solid choice.
-The device has been upgraded to Android Pie and it’s a lot cheaper than it was when it launched last year.
+If you’re in the hunt for a new tablet this month, you’ve got a lot of options.
+Samsung’s Galaxy Tab S4 is still an option.
+The device should get upgraded to Android 10 and it’s a lot cheaper than it was when it launched all the way back in 2018.

-These devices should be on your radar while you hunt, but you should also take note of Samsung’s Galaxy Tab S6, an all new slate that replaces the Galaxy Tab S4 as the company’s top iPad competitor.
+These devices should be on your radar while you hunt, but you should also take note of Samsung’s Galaxy Tab S6, the flagship that replaced the Galaxy Tab S4 as the company’s top iPad competitor.

 Originally, we thought the device would be called Galaxy Tab S5.
-However, Samsung is calling it the Galaxy Tab S6 in an effort to differentiate it from the Galaxy Tab S5e that launched earlier this year.
+However, Samsung called it the Galaxy Tab S6 in an effort to differentiate it from the Galaxy Tab S5e.

 The Galaxy Tab S5e is the company’s budget option while the Galaxy Tab S6 takes its place atop the hierarchy with some powerful hardware and software specifications.

-The premium option sports a Snapdragon 855 SoC, a ton of RAM, Samsung’s S Pen stylus, a high-res 10.5-inch display, Android Pie, and a dual camera setup in the rear.
+The premium option sports a Snapdragon 855 SoC, a ton of RAM, Samsung’s S Pen stylus, a high-res 10.5-inch display, Android 10, and a dual camera setup in the rear.

-Samsung’s also announced a new dedicated Book Cover Keyboard for the Galaxy Tab S6 that’s worth a look if you like getting work done on-the-go.
+Samsung’s also released new dedicated Book Cover Keyboard for the Galaxy Tab S6 that’s worth a look if you like getting work done on-the-go.

 If you plan on keeping your next tablet for awhile, it might be a good idea to buy the Samsung Galaxy Tab S6.